 - Let cool completely, then cut into slices.
 Serve as is, or add a dollop of creme fraiche or your favorite ice-cream.
 Enjoy!

-- Substitutions This is a lighter orange ricotta cake.
+- Substitutions: This is a lighter orange ricotta cake.
 However, if you prefer, you can use whole-fat ricotta instead of part-skim.
 And in place of olive oil here, you can use 1 stick of butter (8 tbsp) melted and cooled.
+(I highly recommend you use olive oil here though, it produces a more moist cake.
+See tips in the post.)

-- Recommended for this Recipe our Private Reserve Greek extra virgin olive oil (from organically grown and processed Koroneiki olives.
+- Recommended for this Recipe: Private Reserve Greek extra virgin olive oil (from organically grown and processed Koroneiki olives.
 SAVE!
 Try our Olive Oil Bundle!

 - Category: Dessert